HangfireIO/Hangfire/README.md

 ### … and relax

-HangFire processes each job in a reliable way.
-Your can stop your application, kill it using task manager, shutdown your computer<sup>1</sup>, enqueue broken jobs.
-HangFire contains auto-retrying facilities, or you can retry failed job manually using the integrated Monitor.

-So, HangFire is an ideal solution for performing background jobs in ASP.NET applications, because IIS Application Pools contain several mechanisms that can stop your application.

-* Idle Time-out
-* Recycling, including on configuration changes
-* Rapid-Fail protection
-* Application re-deployment
+HangFire saves your jobs into persistent storage and processes them in a reliable way.
+It means that you can abort HangFire worker threads, unload application domain or even terminate its process, and your jobs will be processed anyway<sup>1</sup>.
+HangFire flags your job as completed only when the last line of your code was performed, and knows that the job can fail before this last line.
+It contains different auto-retrying facilities, that can handle either storage errors or errors inside your code.

+This is very important for generic hosting environment, such as IIS Server.
+They can contain different [optimizations, timeouts and error-handling code](https://github.com/odinserj/HangFire/wiki/IIS-Can-Kill-Your-Threads) (that may cause process termination) to prevent bad things to happen.
+If you are not using the reliable processing and auto-retrying, your job can be lost.
+And your end user may wait for its email, report, notification, etc. indefinitely.

-<sup>1</sup> Only processing is reliable.
-If your storage became broken, HangFire can not do anything.
-To guarantee the processing of each job, you should guarantee the reliability of your storage.
+<sup>1</sup> But when your storage becomes broken, HangFire can not do anything.
+Please, use different failover strategies for your storage to guarantee the processing of each job in case of a disaster.

 ### Advanced usage